Scott Pilgrim: Development

 O'Malley said that the most difficult portion of Scott Pilgrim to write was the ending.
 O'Malley deliberately did not consider constructing the ending until he began writing Volume 5.
-He intended for Volumes 5 and 6 to reflect one single story, with 5 being the "darkest hour" and 6 being "the redemption arc."
+He intended for Volumes 5 and 6 to reflect one single story, with 5 being the "darkest hour" and 6 being the "redemption arc".
 O'Malley said "there was a lot of stuff to juggle, a lot of plot lines to tie up, and I just had to try and focus on the stuff that mattered most in the time I had."
-In addition, he wanted to create an ending that would "compete[...] a little" with the ending of the film version; he was aware of "how BIG the finale was".
+In addition, he wanted to create an ending that would "compete [...] a little" with the ending of the film version; he was aware of "how BIG the finale was".
 About the ending, O'Malley said, "I think the stuff with the girls and the relationships works pretty well and the stuff with Gideon and the glow is weaker.
 But hey, some people love it warts and all, and it's not like I'm gonna go back and change it."

-To illustrate his reasoning for eventually ending the Scott Pilgrim series, O'Malley used a quote from famed Belgian comics writer and artist Hergé, creator, writer, and illustrator of the well-regarded The Adventures of Tintin comic book series, from 1929 until his death in 1983.
+To illustrate his reasoning for eventually ending the Scott Pilgrim series, O'Malley used a quote from famed Belgian comics writer and artist Hergé, creator of the Adventures of Tintin comic book series, from 1929 until his death in 1983.
 Hergé told his wife, "And right now, my work makes me sick.
 Tintin is no longer me.
-And I must make a terrible effort to invent (him)… If Tintin continues to live, it is through a sort of artificial respiration that I must constantly keep up and which is exhausting me."
+And I must make a terrible effort to invent [him] ...
+If Tintin continues to live, it is through a sort of artificial respiration that I must constantly keep up and which is exhausting me."
 O'Malley said, "If I was still doing Scott Pilgrim in ten years, I would be dead inside."
 O'Malley said that he did conceive of a continuation centering on Scott and Ramona and involving the other major characters, except for Gideon and the other evil exes of Ramona.
 He said, "maybe in a few years I'd think about playing with Scott Pilgrim some more" and although "there doesn't need to be more Scott Pilgrim", he agreed that "more would be fun".